Skip to main content

 Created by artists Sadeysa Greenaway-Bailey and Anna Fleischle, the Young Vic community were invited to contribute to the installation by submitting their own nominations in writing on the side of the building and online in response to provocations written by Jennifer Akre, asking us all to (re)consider who we celebrate as our heroes.
 In doing so, The Unforgotten typifies the Young Vic’s mission of speaking to the present moment and continually catalysing debate beyond our four walls.

-The Unforgotten is also a year-long online conversation with our community.
-Each month we will use a specific theme as a way of amplifying Black heroes whose contributions should be remembered and celebrated.
-From military heroes, to LGBTQ+ trailblazers, to academics, artists and activists, we want this year to help us all to establish a new way of selecting and celebrating our icons and heroes.
+The Unforgotten was also a year-long online conversation with our community.
+Each month we used a specific theme as a way of amplifying Black heroes whose contributions should be remembered and celebrated.
+From military heroes, to LGBTQ+ trailblazers, to academics, artists and activists, we used this year to help us all to establish a new way of selecting and celebrating our icons and heroes.
 We believe learning about black history need not be confined to just one month of the year.

 The Unforgotten is generously supported by The Calouste Gulbenkian Foundation (UK Branch) and an anonymous donor.